ropensci/roweb3/content/blog/2024-09-10-labels-writing-projects/index.md

 and that the problem of choosing good labels for a mixture of code and prose is more complicated than it seems.

+### Labels level

-1. GitHub only allows one set of labels per project, which means that the labels you would want to apply to issues are in the same pile as labels you'd want to apply to pull requests (PRs).
+GitHub only allows one set of labels per project,
+    which means that the labels you would want to apply to issues are in the same pile as labels you'd want to apply to pull requests (PRs).
     This overlap quickly leads to confusion: